 When Spring finally arrives in New England, it’s a cause for celebration.
 It’s also a great time to get outside and experience all of the amazing new changes happening in our natural world.
-We’ve developed a sensory scavenger hunt idea for your family to take along on your next walk, scroll down to access your own free printable copy!
+We’ve developed a sensory scavenger hunt idea for your family to take along on your next walk, sign up here to get your own free printable copy!

 We tested the scavenger hunt early (earlier than I’d like to admit) on a rainy Sunday morning along the East Bay Bike Path in Bristol.
 Though of course Freya is a little young to understand what many of these items are, it was fun for us adults to slow down and engage our senses to check things off the list.